The Elementary School: Plot

 Shortly after World War II, in 1945–46, in one of the suburbs of Prague (the film was shot in Michle), Eda Souček attends a boys' elementary school where he belongs to a class with a complete lack of discipline.
-After the class drives their teacher Maxová to a mental breakdown during one of her classes, the schoolmaster has to implement special measures.
+After the class drives their teacher, Maxová, to a mental breakdown during one of her classes, the schoolmaster has to implement special measures.
 Authoritative Igor Hnízdo, who is said to be a great war hero, is hired as their new teacher.
-He immediately introduces corporal punishment, which, as he explains, is not normally allowed, but the school has received an exception from the Ministry of Education, especially for their class.
+He immediately introduces corporal punishment, which, as he claims, is not normally allowed, but the school has received an exception from the Ministry of Education, especially for their class.
 Whenever he is not satisfied with the boys' behavior, Hnízdo asks them to flex their arms and hits their palms several times with a flexible switch.

 Despite his strict methods, the boys soon become charmed by the man.
 They love his battlefront stories and the fact that he is always armed and wears a uniform.
 Eda sees him as the very opposite of his own father, whom he considers to be too cowardly.
 Hnízdo makes the same positive impression on the townspeople (including Eda's mother).
 Nevertheless, his persona is also surrounded by many controversies.
-He is a notorious womanizer and is said to have a special weakness for young girls.
+He is a notorious womanizer and is said to have a special weakness for high school girls.
 His war heroism is also disputed as he is unable to provide any accurate information about his military service.
 There is even an unconfirmed rumor that Hnízdo's role during the war was to guard a herd of goats.
 But the boys from his class refuse to believe it and even fight those who are spreading these rumors.

-Hnízdo's reputation suffers after he is accused of having a sexual relationship with local twins who attend a girls school in the same area.
+Hnízdo's reputation suffers after he is accused of having a sexual relationship with 16-year-old twins who attend a girls' school in the same area.
 He is forced to leave because this is not the first time he has been involved in a similar scandal.
 The formerly unmanageable boys begin to defend Hnízdo and call for his return.
-The accusation is finally withdrawn and Hnízdo is reinstalled as their teacher.
-He states that the way how they dealt with the accusation is a proof that their relationship is now based on mutual trust and physical punishments are no longer required and breaks his switch in half.
+The accusation is finally withdrawn, and Hnízdo is reinstalled as their teacher.
+He states that the way they dealt with the accusation is proof that their relationship is now based on mutual trust and physical punishments are no longer required, and he breaks his switch in half.